Real Hope

 What we do?

-Real Hope Inc. operates as a food rescue, collecting and transporting edible foods that would otherwise go to the landfill.
-We work closely with many organizations, as well as food and grocery manufacturers, retailers, shippers, packers, and growers all across Arizona.
-Our goal is to help minimize food waste and improve access to reliable sources of healthy foods.
+Real Hope Inc. is dedicated to combating food waste through our food rescue initiative, where we collect and transport edible foods that would otherwise be discarded to the landfill.
+Collaborating with a diverse range of organizations, including food and grocery manufacturers, retailers, shippers, packers, and growers throughout Arizona, our mission is to reduce food waste and enhance access to nutritious options.

-We strive to be a catalyst for positive change and build our community by offering opportunities to serve, give, and collaborate to better assist families in need.
+At Real Hope Inc., we aspire to be a catalyst for positive change, actively contributing to community building.
+We create opportunities for individuals to serve, give, and collaborate, aiming to better support families in need.

 What is food Rescue?